Sugar Free Low Carb Chocolate Vanilla Brownies: probably the healthiest snack in the world, and just 0.57g carbs each.

 Also known as linseed.
 More antioxidants, more protein, more fibre, more fatty acids.
 Be mindful of ground flaxseeds, though.
 I can only consume a little or I get serious bloating and abdominal pain.
 I know many people who are unaffected by flaxseed and I know many who are.
 My advice?
 Learn your tolerance level and you’ll be fine.

 It’s flour.
-It’s grain free.
-It’s gluten free.
-It’s low carb.
-It’s made from coconut.
+Totally grain free.
+No gluten.
+Low carb.
+And it’s made from coconut.
 Need I say more?

 Phytonutrients, antioxidants…the botanical name translates as ‘food of the gods’.
 If it’s good enough for them, it’s good enough for me.